itsmefdil/go-fiber-boilerplate/README.md

 4. Run `go get` to install all dependencies
 5. Run `go run main.go` to start the server
-6. Open your browser and go to `http://localhost:3000/api/note` to see the list of users
+6. Open your browser and go to `http://localhost:3000/api/note` to see the list of notes